highlight your hair

 We recommend using our Color Protecting Shampoo and Conditioner to lock in luxurious, lasting color, and nourish hair from the inside out.
 These sulfate-free formulas gently yet effectively cleanse, hydrate, and strengthen hair's natural proteins for incredible softness and shine while providing fade-resistant UV protection.

-To fortify your highlights in between Light Works highlighting applications, use Light Works Bond Building Cleansing Treatment once a week in place of your favorite shampoo, to fortify highlights and rebuild bonds inside the hair.
+To strengthen your highlights in between Light Works highlighting applications, use Light Works Bond Building Cleansing Treatment once a week in place of your favorite shampoo.
+It contains technology that rebuilds bonds inside the hair.

-We recommend that using Light Works to add subtle highlights about every 3-4 months.
+We recommend using Light Works to add subtle highlights about every 3-4 months.
+With each application, you create new lightened pieces -- hair looks lighter, brighter, and highlights become more vibrant.
 The more often you apply Light Works, the lighter your overall color will become.
 It’s important to avoid over-lightening the hair, so take care to not overlap or apply Light Works onto sections of hair that are already treated with Light Works or another bleach lightener.

 Light Works is a bleach lightener and will permanently lighten both color-treated and non-color-treated hair.
 The Toning Glaze is a demi-permanent color that is formulated to be used after the lightening step to help refine and neutralize the undertones exposed during lightening.
 This step will gradually wash away in about 20+ shampoos.